xmc2016/skopeo/docs/skopeo-standalone-verify.1.md

   _docker-reference_ A docker reference expected to identify the image in the signature

-  _key-fingerprint_ Expected identity of the signing key, or "any" to trust any known key
+  _key-fingerprint_ Expected identity of the signing key, or "any" to trust any known key when using a public key file

   _signature_ Path to signature file